NihalMohammed79/Siang_Kriti_Web/readme.md

 EducateMe

-This website uses Django an back-end Framework.
+This website uses Django as back-end Framework.

 Features:
 1) Only the Community of IITG can login to this Website.